DIY and Crafts

 Procedure:

-Roll blue dough into a ball.
+Roll the blue dough into a ball.
 Add green pieces to form continents.

 Button Solar System Craft